telerik/document-processing-docs/knowledge-base/pdf-processing-draw-figures-arcsegment.md

 # Description

-This article demonstrates a sample approach how to draw a small figure containing an arc and some lines using RadPdfProcessing.
+This article demonstrates a sample approach on how to draw a small figure containing an arc and some lines using RadPdfProcessing.

 # Solution